Therapy for Teens and Young Adults

 • Do you have emotions that are easily aroused, intense and/or out of proportion to events and circumstances?

-• Are you reckless or do dangerous things like binge drinking, using drugs, having unsafe sex, run away from home?
+• Are you reckless or do dangerous things like binge drink, use drugs, or have unsafe sex?

 • Do you make impulsive decisions without considering potential negative outcomes?